team-blaze/gbfs/gbfs.md

 email             | Optional  | A single contact email address for customers to address questions about the system timezone          | Yes       | The time zone where the system is located.
 Time zone names never contain the space character but may contain an underscore.
 Please refer to the "TZ" value in https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for a list of valid values license_url       | Optional  | A fully qualified URL of a page that defines the license terms for the GBFS data for this system, as well as any other license terms the system would like to define (including the use of corporate trademarks, etc) rental_apps       | Optional  | A JSON object that contains rental app information in the android and ios JSON objects.
+See the [Deep Links](#Deep-Links) section for parameters.
   \- android      | Optional  | A JSON object that contains rental app download and app discovery information for the Android platform in the store_uri and discovery_uri fields.
+See the [Deep Links](#Deep-Links) section for parameters.
 &emsp;- store URI | Conditionally Required  | A URI where the rental Android app can be downloaded from.
 Typically this will be a URI to an app store such as Google Play.
 If the URI points to an app store such as Google Play, the URI should follow Android best practices so the viewing app can directly open the URI to the native app store app instead of a website.
 If a rental_uris.android field is populated then this field is required, otherwise it is optional.
 See the “Analytics” section for how viewing apps can report the origin of the deep link to rental apps.
-Example value: https://play.google.com/store/apps/details?id=com.abcrental.android
+Example value: https://play.google.com/store/apps/details?id=com.abcrental.android.
+See the [Deep Links](#Deep-Links) section for parameters.
 &emsp;- discovery URI | Conditionally Required | A URI that can be used to discover if the rental Android app is installed on the device (e.g., using PackageManager.queryIntentActivities()).
 This intent is used by viewing apps prioritize rental apps for a particular user based on whether they already have a particular rental app installed.
 This field is required if a rental_uris.android field is populated, otherwise it is optional.
-Example value: com.abcrental.android://
+Example value: com.abcrental.android://.
+See the [Deep Links](#Deep-Links) section for parameters.
   \- ios          | Optional  | A JSON object that contains rental information for the iOS platform in the store_uri and discovery_uri fields.
+See the [Deep Links](#Deep-Links) section for parameters.
 &emsp;- store URI | Conditionally Required  | A URI where the rental iOS app can be downloaded from.
 Typically this will be a URI to an app store such as the Apple App Store.
 If the URI points to an app store such as the Apple App Store, the URI should follow iOS best practices so the viewing app can directly open the URI to the native app store app instead of a website.
 If a rental_uris.ios field is populated then this field is required, otherwise it is optional.
 See the “Analytics” section for how viewing apps can report the origin of the deep link to rental apps.
-Example value: https://apps.apple.com/app/apple-store/id123456789
+Example value: https://apps.apple.com/app/apple-store/id123456789.
+See the [Deep Links](#Deep-Links) section for parameters.
 &emsp;- discovery URI  | Conditionally Required | A URI that can be used to discover if the rental iOS app is installed on the device (e.g., using [UIApplication canOpenURL:]).
 This intent is used by viewing apps prioritize rental apps for a particular user based on whether they already have a particular rental app installed.
 This field is required if a rental_uris.ios field is populated, otherwise it is optional.
-Example value: com.abcrental.ios://
+Example value: com.abcrental.ios://.
+See the [Deep Links](#Deep-Links) section for parameters.

 ### station_information.json